Ice Skating in Whistler

 Meadow Park Sports Centre

 The Meadow Park Sports Centre features an NHL-sized ice surface with public skating available with daytime and evening sessions (subject to change for special events and holidays).
-Entry is by reservation only and 60-minute timeslots can be booked up to 72 hours in advance.

 Patrons are encouraged to bring their own skates and helmets to public skating sessions.
 Alternatively, the full service skate shop will be open to provide skate rentals, helmets and skate aids as needed.
 All rental equipment will be properly sanitized between each user.